Replacement Civic Centre

 Despite all efforts to predict the actual future cost, it is ultimately the competitive bidding process that results in the best price based on the current economic market and what bidders are willing to commit to for a lump sum price.

 The lowest bid price of $41,850,000 is $3,650,000 above the $38.2M estimate.
 This is a 9.6 per cent increase, but still well within the Class D estimate range.
 This, along with the resultant increases in contingency and effective taxes, has resulted in an increase of approximately $4M leading to the increased required project budget of $54M.
-This increase in budget is to be considered by Council on May 8, 2024.
+The budget increase was approved by Council on May 8, 2024.

 What are the key problems with the existing Civic Centre?